On braids and links up to link-homotopy: Braids up to link-homotopy.

-The following is a reformulation of Definition \ref{defredgrp} that is used throughout the paper. \begin{prop} \cite[Proposition 3]{Levine4comp} The subgroup $J$ is generated by commutators in $x_1,\cdots,x_n$ with repeats.
-Hence they are trivial in the reduced free group. \end{prop} The notion of \emph{basic commutators} was first introduced in \cite{Phall} and was further studied in \cite{LyndonRogerSchuppPaulCobigrpthry,Mhall,MagnusKarrassSolitar} to describe the lower central series of the free group.
+The following is a reformulation of Definition \ref{defredgrp} that is used throughout the paper. \begin{prop} \cite[Proposition 3]{Levine4comp} The subgroup $J$ is generated by commutators in $x_1,\ \ldots,\ x_n$ with repeats.
+Hence these commutators are trivial in the reduced free group. \end{prop} The notion of \emph{basic commutators} was first introduced in \cite{Phall} and was further studied in \cite{LyndonRogerSchuppPaulCobigrpthry,Mhall,MagnusKarrassSolitar} to describe the lower central series of the free group.
 It was then naturally adapted in \cite{Levine4comp} to the framework of the reduced free group.
-In the next definition we set a well chosen \emph{set of reduced basic commutators} that differs from \cite{Levine4comp}, and that will follow us throughout the whole paper. \begin{defn} We call \emph{set of reduced basic commutators} the family denoted $\mathcal{F}$ of commutators without repeats in $\mathcal{R}F_n$ defined as follows: Here, we use the notation $[i_1,i_2,\cdots,i_l]:=[[\cdots[[x_{i_1},x_{i_2}],x_{i_3}],\cdots,x_{i_{l-1}}],x_{i_l}]$.
-This is a finite set and we can thus choose an arbitrary order on it, $\mathcal{F}=\{[\alpha_1],[\alpha_2],\cdots, [\alpha_m]\}$. \end{defn}
+In the next definition we set a well chosen family of commutators.
+This family will replace \emph{reduced basic commutators} from \cite{Levine4comp} and will follow us throughout the whole paper. \begin{defn} Let us define the following family of commutators without repeats in $\mathcal{R}F_n$: Here, we use the notation $[i_1,i_2,\cdots,\ i_l]:=[[\cdots[[x_{i_1},x_{i_2}],x_{i_3}],\cdots,x_{i_{l-1}}],x_{i_l}]$.
+This is a finite set and we can thus choose an arbitrary order on it, $\mathcal{F}=\{[\alpha_1],\ [\alpha_2],\ \ldots,\ [\alpha_m]\}$. \end{defn}